Dog Training: The Ultimate Guide from Woofz

 Even though our behaviors are naturally different, we, as a more intellectually sophisticated species, have all the opportunities to build a harmonious relationship with our dogs.
 Correct training will help us teach them (carefully and kindly) how our society works and what we expect from them.

-Classical conditioning is the association of good and bad consequences with other things present at the moment.
-If you shake the cookie bag before giving a cookie to your dog, after doing it a few times, your furry friend will get excited every time you shake that bag, anticipating the cookies.
+"Classical" conditioning involves linking good or bad experiences with other things happening at the same time.
+For example, if you shake a bag of cookies before giving one to your dog a few times, your furry friend will get excited every time you shake the bag, expecting a treat.

 To raise a happy and confident dog and strengthen your relationship, you should always use positive reinforcement and negative punishment (if necessary).